mmig/mmir-webpack/README.md

 ```

-See also file [webpack.config.js](./webpack-config.js) as and example.
+See also file [webpack.config.js](./webpack-config.js) as an example.

 --